dotnet/maui-samples/README.md

 ### .NET MAUI

-.NET MAUI bassed projects can be open in Visual Studio and Visual Studio for Mac, however can not be run or debugged directly from the IDEs at this time.
+.NET MAUI based projects can be open in Visual Studio and Visual Studio for Mac, however can not be run or debugged directly from the IDEs at this time.

 ### iOS from Visual Studio